 The first time after installation, the program offers you an automatic optimization of the settings depending on whether you mainly want to record videos or broadcast live.
 Choose the option that corresponds to your needs.
 In this article, we will mainly talk about OBS as a tool for direct broadcasting.

 OBS has a lot of settings, but below I summarize the main ones to keep an eye on, accessible from the File> Settings menu:

-- Stream (” Direct” on normal OBS): here you can select the streaming service on which you want to transmit and below you will have to enter the code of the direct that will indicate you Facebook when creating the live;
+- Stream (” Direct” on normal OBS): here you can select the streaming service on which you want to transmit and below you will have to enter the code of the direction that will indicate you Facebook when creating the life;

-- Video: here you can set the size and frequency of your video.
-In the case of Facebook, the maximum supported is HD at 30fps, so select 1280 × 720 in the first two fields and 30 as the FPS value, but if for example you want to transmit on services that support Full HD or 60fps, then choose 1920 × 1080 and 60fps.
+- Video: here, you can set the size and frequency of your video.
+In the case of Facebook, the maximum supported in HD at 30fps, so select 1280 × 720 in the first two fields and 30 as the FPS value, but if, for example, you want to transmit on services that support Full HD or 60fps, then choose 1920 × 1080 and 60fps.